alejandroliu/0ink.net/src/content/posts/2015/2015-12-04-lets-encrypt.md

 comment_count: "0"
 title: Let's Encrypt
 date: 2015-12-04
-tags: configuration, domain, git, service, software
+tags: configuration, domain, encryption, git, service, software
-revised: 2021-12-22
+revised: 2021-12-23
 ---

 This is a service that let's you get SSL certificates for HTTPS.
 These certificates are trusted by major browsers.
 See [Let's Encrypt](https://letsencrypt.org/about/) This is a barebones _howto_ to get SSL certificates: